1160275520/dragon-architect-public/README.txt

 - python 2.7+ (does NOT work with 3.X)
 - nodejs + npm + gulp

+The project also depends on some other repositories, but it will clone them during the build process.
+Beware: these will be cloned into the parent directory of this project!
+If the remote URLs for these dependencies have rotted away, you can override the remote URLs by creating a dependency_override.json in this directory.
+See tools/depman.py for information about how to do this.

 Assuming all the dependencies are installed and python/node are on the PATH, run `python build.py` from the project root.
 This will build everything, and dump the deployble web code in build/.